mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 through it real quick. **We surround the definition of all the routes in the `HttpRoutes.of` constructor**, parametrizing the routes' definition with an effect `F`, as we probably have to retrieve information from some external resource.

+Moreover, we import all the extension methods and implicit conversions from the `Http4sDsl[F]` object.
+The import allows the magic below to work.

 Then, each `case` statement represents a specific route, and it matches a `Request` object.
 The DSL provides many deconstructors for a `Request` object, and everyone is associated with a